multiversx/mx-docs/docs/sdk-and-tools/erdjs/writing-and-running-erdjs-snippets.md

 ## Dissecting the contracts controller

-If, for some reason, the function `controller.excute()` depicted above brings undesired constraints in your application, you can replicate (and adjust) its behaviour with ease.
+If, for some reason, the function `controller.execute()` depicted above brings undesired constraints in your application, you can replicate (and adjust) its behaviour with ease.

 First, create an interaction checker and a results parser: